 - Stop drinking anything at least 2-3 hours before your regular bedtime to avoid being awakened by your bladder.

 - Remove screens from the bedroom – Exposure to the light of a phone or computer screen in the hours before bedtime can make it much harder to fall and stay asleep.

 Finally, if all else fails, there is a form of therapy that could help.

-Dr. Ariel Green, geriatric health specialist at Johns Hopkins School of Medicine, reports that cognitive behavioral therapy has been as effective as medication for those who are willing to work with a therapist.
+Dr. Ariel Green, a geriatric health specialist at Johns Hopkins School of Medicine, reports that cognitive-behavioral therapy has been as effective as medication for those who are willing to work with a therapist.

 - Third of elderly Americans take sleeping pills amid ‘catastrophic’ and deadly insomnia epidemic — The Independent

 - ‘Catastrophic’ lack of sleep in modern society is killing us, warns leading sleep scientist — The Independent